Monday, December 25, 2006

 About four months after Elijah died, I heard from this friend.
 I'll call her AJ.

 I had been back from our fleeing-to-maui trip just about long enough for me to have run into every single person I knew in town who asked me where my baby was.
 And long enough for Supergirl to have begun preschool, where again I dreaded each well-intentioned platitude that was stuttered in my direction.
-But handled with downward cast eyes and inaudible mutterings grace, in most cases, I would like to believe.
+But handled with

 But once home, oh did these platitudes make me seethe.
 What stupidity!
 You would not even believe what people say to a bereaved mother.
 Or maybe you would because I now realize that people only say these things because they are parroting what they think is appropriate to say in the awful situation (which means that death is handled very poorly in our culture, in my opinion), and do so without thinking a whit about it.